Charles Allberry: Personal life, Second World War service and death

 Allberry was described in 1995 as "the golden boy of his generation" at Cambridge, "brilliant at everything" that he attempted.
 He was an active sportsman, as a cricketer displaying "much praised elegance as a batsman", and winning a half blue in lacrosse.
 He was a close friend of the novelist C. P. Snow, who was devastated by his death; Snow wrote, after receiving the news, that "in some ways he was the most gifted and the most remarkable of all of us, and the most unhappy."
 Allberry's circle also included John Plumb, Harry Hinsley and Gorley Putt.
-Putt, who knew Allberry as an undergraduate in the early 1930s, characterised him in an 1987 article as "an impish mystic" with a "rich comic sense", who could display "reckless, crazily joyous dare-devilry".
+Putt, who knew Allberry as an undergraduate in the early 1930s, characterised him in a 1987 article as "an impish mystic" with a "rich comic sense", who could display "reckless, crazily joyous dare-devilry".
 He was Anglo-Catholic and converted to Roman Catholicism while in the Royal Air Force, adding the name "Augustine".

 On 27 August 1942, Allberry married Patricia Katherine Grace Sandbach from South Wootton in Norfolk.
 They had a son, David Charles Anthony Allberry, born on 31 July 1943, after Allberry's death.

 During the Second World War, Allberry worked in intelligence at Bletchley Park and then joined the Royal Air Force, where he served as part of Bomber Command.
 Whilst a flying officer, Allberry and five other men were killed during a raid on Essen on 3 April 1943 when their Handley Page Halifax was shot down by Oberleutnant Eckart-Wilhelm von Bonin.
 The aircraft crashed near Weert in the German-occupied Netherlands.
 Navigator Allberry and air gunner Sergeant Thomas Henry Webb were found at the wreckage, the former dead, the latter alive, but fatally wounded.
 Allberry is buried at Eindhoven (Woensel) General Cemetery, in the Netherlands.